mykle1/MMM-FMI/README.md

 ![](images/2.png)

-Then you are presented with the name of your iPhone, latitude and longitude of you phone, and the current battery level of your phone.
+Then you are presented with the name of your iPhone (Whatever you named it), the latitude and longitude of your phone, and the current battery level of your phone.

 ![](images/5.png)